singnet/das-node/Design.md

 ## Goals

-- Ensure the DAS Node is resilient to network failures.
+- Ensure the AtomSpaceNode is resilient to network failures.
-- Ensure the DAS Node is resilient to leader failures.
+- Ensure the AtomSpaceNode is resilient to leader failures.
-- Ensure the DAS Node is resilient to job failures.
+- Ensure the AtomSpaceNode is resilient to job failures.
-- Ensure the DAS Node will satisfy the use case.
+- Ensure the AtomSpaceNode will satisfy the use case.
 - Ensure Nodes run inside docker containers.
 - Ensure speedup of at least 70% \* N considering the execution in a network with N (1 < N < 6) equally resourced NODEs against the